francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 layers, then there is no curvature around the saddle, but there will be an escape direction in the third-derivative.

 First-order saddles are also known as "strict", while higher-order saddles are labelled as "non-strict" [[2]](#2).
-You can loosely think of these are "good" and "bad" saddles, respectively, in that strict saddles are relatively easy to escape.
+You can loosely think of these are "good" and "bad" saddles, respectively, in that non-strict can trap first-order methods like gradient descent.
 It turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
 In maths speak,

 $$
 \lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0, \quad \forall h \geq 1, \quad [\text{strict saddle}]